zbx-sadman/zabbuino/README.md

 # Zabbuino
-An Zabbix agent for Arduino
+An Zabbix agent firmware for Arduino

 Implemented:
 - A few Zabbix agent commands;